alkaline-ml/pmdarima/doc/serialization.rst

   * ``statsmodels.tsa.statespace.SARIMAX``

-The ``statsmodels`` library does not play very nicely with pickling, so under the hood the pyramid ARIMA class does some monkey-patching.
+The ``statsmodels`` library does not play very nicely with pickling, so under the hood the pmdarima ARIMA class does some monkey-patching.

 The serialization process
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When the pickling process begins, the ARIMA class will first save the internal
-model into a directory defined by the ``pyramid._config.PYRAMID_ARIMA_CACHE``
+model into a directory defined by the ``pmdarima._config.PYRAMID_ARIMA_CACHE``
 variable (default is ``.pyramid-arima-cache/``).
 Next, it will pickle the class
 instance to the defined location, save the location as a temporary attribute,
 and re-attach the model state to the instance so that you can continue to make